nushell/nushell.github.io/book/commands/each.md

 title: each
 categories: |
   filters
-version: 0.70.0
+version: 0.71.0
 filters: |
-  Run a block on each element of input
+  Run a block on each row of input
 usage: |
-  Run a block on each element of input
+  Run a block on each row of input
 ---

 # <code>{{ $frontmatter.title }}</code> for filters